gainwell-ohio/spbm/docs/UPDL/Gastro/unspecified_GI.md

-# GastrointestinalAgents: Unspecified GI
+# Gastrointestinal Agents: Unspecified GI

-## LENGTH OF AUTHORIZATIONS
+## Length of Authorizations

 365 Days

-## PRIOR AUTHORIZATION CRITERIA
+## Prior Authorization Criteria

 Is there any reason the patient cannot be changed to a medication not requiring prior approval?